Utapao Rayong-Pattaya Airport Guide

-Thailand is one of the countries in the world with the most advanced airports.
-This is in terms of the way they are developed, easy access and facilities provided.
-One of these airports is Pattaya Airport, which is also referred as Utapao International Airport.
+Pattaya Airport is Thailand is one of the world’s newest with the most advanced international airports.
+This is in terms of the way it has been developed.
+With easy access and modern facilities provided for passengers.
+Pattaya Airport, is also referred as Utapao International Airport.
 It’s IATA code is UTP.
 The airport has certification from the International Civil Aviation Organization (ICAO), meaning it meets all international set standards.

 Pattaya airport is a well developed airport that serves both the public and the civil military.
 It serves as the airfield for the Utapao Royal Third Navy.
 The airport was developed to meet the international levels as a result of increased demand for flights in the country.